CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - Enables members to produce digital signatures on behalf of their organisation.
    - Signature bundles package digital signatures with all verification material, enabling offline validation.

-These layers interact differently depending on the signature context:
+These layers interact differently depending on the signature type:

 - In **member signatures**, the chain of trust flows from the DNSSEC chain to the organisation certificate, then to the member certificate, and finally to the signature, providing end-to-end cryptographic proof of authorship.
 - In **organisation signatures**, the chain of trust flows from the DNSSEC chain directly to the organisation certificate and then to the signature, with member attribution provided as a claim rather than a cryptographic proof.

-Furthermore, Member Id Bundles are a key architectural component that packages the complete chain of trust (DNSSEC chain, organisation certificate, and member certificate) into a single, portable format, enabling members to produce verifiable signatures offline.
+Furthermore, Member Id Bundles are a key architectural component that packages the complete chain of trust (DNSSEC chain, organisation certificate, and member certificate) into a single message, enabling members to produce verifiable signatures offline.

-## Trust Model

-DomainAuth's trust model differs significantly from traditional PKIs such as the one used for TLS:

-1. **Domain-specific trust roots:** Each organisation is only able to issue certificates for itself and its members.
-Unlike traditional PKIs where any Certificate Authority can issue certificates for any domain, DomainAuth enforces a strict hierarchy where domain control is the only path to certificate issuance.
-2. **DNSSEC as the foundation:** Trust is anchored in DNSSEC, relying on the hierarchical nature of DNS to establish domain control.
-The chain of trust begins with the DNS root zone and extends through each DNS subdelegation to the organisation's domain.
-3. **Self-contained verification:** Signature bundles include all necessary information (DNSSEC chains, certificates) to allow completely offline verification.
-4. **Short-lived credentials:** DomainAuth favours short-lived credentials over revocation mechanisms, reducing complexity and vulnerability to disconnected operation.
-However, what constitutes "short-lived" will be entirely dependent on the nature of the service.
-5. **Two signature types with different trust models:**
-   - **Member signatures:** Produced by members using their private keys, these signatures cryptographically prove that a specific member created the content.
-The verification chain goes from DNSSEC to the organisation certificate to the member certificate to the signature.
-   - **Organisation signatures:** Produced directly by organisations using their private keys, these signatures prove that the organisation vouches for the content.
-When including user attribution, the organisation claims (but does not cryptographically prove) that a specific user created the content.

-By relying on DNSSEC, DomainAuth inherits its security properties and limitations.
-The protocol's trust is ultimately rooted in the DNS hierarchy, including the root zone and TLD operators.

 ## Workflow Summary